mr0developer/PCTipsandInfo/README.md

 Restart Windows.

+## Windows 11 WiFi connected but not working on PC
+Try 'network reset' option in windows settings or try the following cmds run as administrator:

+Type ipconfig /flushdns and press Enter.

+Type ipconfig /registerdns and press Enter

+Type ipconfig /release and press Enter.

+Type ipconfig /renew and press Enter.

+Type netsh winsock reset and press Enter.

+Reboot the computer.

+Check your ethernet adapter properties from 'adaptor options' go into ipv4 properties, ensure you are set to automatic.

+Also ipv4 needs to be ticked.

 ## How do I print a list of all installed programs/apps on my Windows 10 computer?
 From admin Command Prompt, run: